pauly/lightwaverf/README.md

     lightwaverf mood living alloff

-Finally, you can also set any state for all the devices in the room by prefixing any supported state with 'all':
+You can also set any state for all the devices in the room by prefixing any supported state with 'all':

     lightwaverf mood living allon
     lightwaverf mood living allfull